Sicness/levitan/README.md

 It was intended to do the following things:

-* Inform about taking and freeing environemnts
+* Inform about taking and freeing environments
 * Inform about passing builds from Jenkins
 * Inform about Jenkins jobs statuses and versions

-We are trying to rectreate Levitan as an open-source and *extensionable* project.
+We are trying to recreate Levitan as an open-source and *extensible* project.

-##Used technologies
+##Dependencies

 * Python 2.7
 * [Skype4Py](https://github.com/awahlig/skype4py)